designerzen/InterFACE/README.md

 Or, an augmented reality, real-time motion-capture, machine-learning powered, holographic, acessible general MIDI controller and synthesizer (that comes without a manual).

-By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allow for expressive yet intuitive control.
+By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allow for expressive yet intuitive control and hopefully fun musicality.

-# Describe how it is innovative
+# What is it?

 Real-time motion tracking become possible due to innovations in machine learning and improvements in graphics processers.